Labs64/GuideChimp/plugins/multiPage/README.md

 ## MultiPage

-The multiPage plugin expands the features of the GuideChimp allowing you to use guided tour across the pages.
+This plugin allows guided tour usage across multiple pages.

-MultiPage plugin adds a new `.continue()` method, which automatically starts a tour in case it needs to be continued.
+MultiPage plugin adds a new `.continue()` method, which automatically starts the tour in case it needs to be continued.

-_first-page.html_
+**first-page.html**

 ```html
 <div id="step1">First step</div>
 <div id="step3">Third step</div>